kanishka-linux/vinanti/README.md

 ## Some Performance Issues

 + In order to make api simple, the library has accepted some performance penalty especially using aiohttp as backend.
-It can't reuse aiohttp's default connection pool.
-In order to use aiohttp's default connection pool, vinanti might have to use async related keywords at api level, which could have defeated its purpose of simple and easy to api.
+It can't reuse aiohttp's connection pool.
+In order to use aiohttp's default connection pool, vinanti might have to turn entire code into async including its api, which could have defeated its purpose of simple and easy to api.
 If anyone has solution to it, then they can sure submit pull request without changing api.
 However, this performance penalty looks negligible (compared to other sync http clients) when used in synchronous code.
 Apart from this, there are still many corner cases that need improvement/fixes.

 ## Sample applications using Vinanti